isomerpages/csc-knowledge/_ethos-issue-25/The Wake Up Call: Rethinking Growth and Government in a Crisis Constrained World.md

 <p>In the past, we had the infrastructure to do this, but not the mindset to adopt these methods.
 Now we are developing a blended education policy to formalise some of these approaches.
 They will help us bridge the last mile in education—I cannot send specialised teachers to every village in the outskirts, but I can provide these audio-visual resources, with local teachers as a guide, and still improve learning outcomes for more students.</p>

+<p><span class="author1-1">BORA:</span> The pandemic was a wake- up call for Cambodia.
+Our thriving garment export industry, which we relied on economically, dried up when the global value chain was disrupted.
+At the same time, the agricultural sector blossomed.
+We realised not only did we need domestic produce to feed our people, but that we had the entire food chain and nutrient mix within our own country.</p>